adepssimius/everything-sovol-sv08/README.md

 For now I am using this as an outline to plan and a place to catalog mods that I find.

 # Shipping Status
-Order numbers starting with 552xx reported shipped in the US.
-Some order numbers starting with 551xx reported delivered in the US.
+Order numbers into the 555xx range reported shipped, but there are reports of shipping out of order.
+There is also currently uncertainty around whether or not trade embargoes are affecting shipping times in the US.
-No orders outside of US reported shipped.
+Several orders outside of the US have been reported shipped and delivered.
+Specifically Germany and Canada.

 # Just Received Your Printer?
-You should probably:
+Read this before assembly!
+* Before you assemble clean the small belts in the reduction belt drive between the stepper motors and the pulleys with rubbing alcohol.
+There are reports of too much lock-tite being applied to the pulley set screws resulting in a grinding/belt rubbing noise when the z axis moves.
+This pretty much has to be done before the printer is assembled or else you will need to disassemble to get access to the belts.
-Update your firmware before you do anything else.
+* Update your firmware after assembling.
 There is a new firmware available since the printer first started shipping which is reported to possibly fix some print issues and error codes.

 # Outline